arturodc37/iredmail-dockerized/README.md

+iRedmail docker image
+==

+**Important:** This is an unofficial image of iRedmail.
+We are just continuing the amazing work of Zhang Huangbin.

 __WARNING__: THIS IS A BETA EDITION AND NOT ALWAYS STABLE, DO NOT TRY IT IN PRODUCTION (YET).

 - Source code is hosted on [GitHub](https://github.com/iredmail/dockerized).